 The Victoria Falls weather, including most of the Zimbabwe region, is a temperate one.
 This ensures warm, sunny weather that is not too hot – most of the time.

 Temperate climates exclude extreme ranges of temperature making the changes between summer and winter very mild and comfortable.

 The National Parks of Hwange and Zambezi National Park are warmer than most, and these areas enjoy warm to hot weather in the wet season.
 In the dry season, it is still very pleasant during the day, but night time and early mornings will be cold.
 This area falls into the summer rainfall region.

 The Falls are at their most spectacular from February to May, directly after the region’s summer rains, when the water is flowing at its greatest volume.
-The mist and spray is at its most spectacular, but can obscure the view of the waterfall being so dense from the huge volume of the water entering the gorge.
+The mist and spray is at its most spectacular, but can obscure the view of the waterfall.
+The density of the spray is because of the huge volume of water entering the gorge.

 With the rains upstream, the water swells in the Zambezi River and increases the volume of water flow over the waterfall.
 This results in a heavy mist and spray which can obscure the view of the falls, but seeing and hearing the sheer power of the waterfall is a humbling experience.